Symphony No. 3 (Elgar/Payne): Music

+I. Allegro molto maestoso

 The symphony opens in a sweeping sequence of parallel open fifths and octaves (the first seventeen bars of which Elgar left in full score) building to a march rhythm.
-By contrast the second subject is "sublimely wistful".
+By contrast, the second subject is "sublimely wistful".
 There is an exposition repeat indicated by Elgar, and a calm new theme for strings introduces the development section, which later has a lively theme for the horns.
-A march section in B flat minor follows.
-After the recapitulation, the coda brings together the main themes and the movement ends with a majestic C major conclusion based on the opening theme.
-The movement, taking about sixteen minutes in performance, though on a large scale, is shorter than the equivalent movements of Elgar's first and second symphonies.
+A march section in B♭ minor follows.
+After the recapitulation, the coda brings together the main themes and the movement ends with a majestic C-major conclusion based on the opening theme.

+The movement, taking about sixteen minutes in performance, though on a large scale, is shorter than the equivalent movements of Elgar's First and Second Symphonies.